jmgaya/frontend-code-test-sketch/README.md

 * Using **UPPERCASE** for constants.
 * Implemented **Load different documents depending on the URL** bonus point through `/document/document-id` routes, defaulting to `document/Y8wDM` when accessing `/` route
 * Using [styled components](https://styled-components.com/) because Sketch is internally using **styled components**.
 On my day by day basis I use [JSS](https://cssinjs.org/) with its main advantages (and disavantages) over **styled components**
+* Using React propTypes instead of a static type checker like.
+On my day by day basis I use [Flow](https://flow.org/)
 * Removed all the logic referring [Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers) because it's not a requirement.
 * Removed the [Webapp manifest](https://developers.google.com/web/fundamentals/web-app-manifest) because it's not a requirement.
 * Added an **asterisk rule** with several CSS rules.
 This seeks a more "natural layout model" for padding and margin rules.